 Collection?
 Indicate whether a collection of plants within the sampling area was taken or has previously been done.
 If there is a collection, complete the section on collector, collection number, and museum/herbarium where the collection was submitted.
-SDMMP is currently checking into where collections can be submitted for identification.

 II.
 SAMPLING AREA LOCATION & SITE PHOTOMONITORING